 When working on a project, you’ll most likely have defined dates for all specific phases of it – it’s quite different with product management.
 Even though higher management and most of our stakeholders would love those long-term product roadmap items to have a due date, it doesn’t quite work like that.

-What we said above about changing priorities also goes for product management dates – too much can – and most likely will – change along the road.
+We said above about changing priorities also goes for product management dates – too much can – and most likely will – change along the road.
 You’ll also learn and introduce new facts down the line – what may cause more changes – so don’t get yourself too attached to deadlines and due dates here.

 How can I properly manage my projects and products?